stratosphereips/stratocyberlab/README.md

 ## Connection Architecture

-The diagram of connectivity and IP address of all dockers is [./docs/connection_architecture.md](./docs/development.md).
+The diagram of connectivity and IP address of all containers is [./docs/connection_architecture.md](./docs/connection_architecture.md).